devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }
 ```
-_Code Snippet 13: Simplified Wisgen ApiSupplier (Async) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 13: Simplified Wisgen ApiSupplier (Async & Await) [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 We can use the _await_ keyword to tell Flutter to wait at on specific point until a Future is resolved.
-In this example, Flutter waits until the _http.Response_ has arrived and then proceeds to transform it into a Wisdom.
+In this example, Flutter waits until the _http.Response_ has arrived and then proceeds to transform it into a wisdom.
 If we want to use the _await_ keyword in a function, we have to mark the function as _async_.
 This forces the return type of the function to be a Future, because if we wait during the function, the function can not return instantly, thus it **has** to return a Future [[@googlellcAsyncAwait2019]](https://www.youtube.com/watch?v=SmTCmDMi4BY).
 Error handling in async function can be done with _try/catch_:

 ```dart
 import 'package:http/http.dart' as http;